JSachdev92/Advanced-Lane-Finding/Advanced-Lane-Finding_ProjectReport_JayantSachdev.md

 In order to create a thresholded binary image, i utilized all the gradient and color transform methods available.
 I created functions for sobel absolute magnitude and direction thresholding based binary images as well as sobel threshold in the x and directions.
 In addition, i generated functions for h, l and s colourspace transforms.
 I tuned the thresholds for each method by analyzing them one by one and then played with the combinations to obtain the best results.
 I created a function `binaryimg()` to return a binary image based on inputted thresholds.
 This can be seen in the 3rd code cell in my jupyter notebook `LaneProc.ipynb` As mentioned in the lectures, i also came to the conclusion that the L space was too noisy to use.
 After tuning the rest of the thresholds and playing with which methods to combine in which order, i obtained the following results:

-Straight Line Binary Image - Combined |  Curved Line Binary Image - Combined :-------------------------:|:-------------------------:
+Initial Straight Line Binary Image - Combined |  Initial Curved Line Binary Image - Combined :-------------------------:|:-------------------------:
 ![alt text][image5] | ![alt text][image6]

-I then fine tuned the thresholds and removed the H color space because i realized it was not helping and tweeked the order slightly to obtain a result i was satisfied with:
+I then fine tuned the thresholds and removed the H color space because i realized it was not helping and tweeked the order slightly to obtain a result i was satisfied with.
+I spent a lot of efforts here especially with the image test5.
+As i noticed the shadow from the tree caused a lot of noise, which then affected the lane polynomial that was fit to the curve.
+The resulting binary images can be seen below:

 Straight Line Binary Image - Combined |  Curved Line Binary Image - Combined :-------------------------:|:-------------------------: